- Block parties

 - Depending on the location of the permit request, we may require police assistance for traffic control and pedestrian safety.
 If officers are utilized, you must notify the Police Department at least 72 hours in advance so a determination can be made about the need for police support.
 Contact information for police support will be provided by the permit office when the TROW permit is issued.

-- Covered walkways will require an additional permit from Inspection Services before a TROW permit is issued.
+- Covered walkways will require an additional permit from Inspection Services Division (ISD) before a TROW permit is issued.

 - A letter must be sent seven days prior to the start of construction to all property owners abutting the right of way along the location(s) of the proposed work and the presidents of the neighborhood civic associations, and condominium, homeowner and tenant associations.
 The letter must outline:

 - Scope of the project

 - Future use of the proposed underground facilities